 This resident will work primarily with the Master Electrician in hanging and focusing, creation of special effects, assisting in the run of the show, board operation and the maintenance of lighting equipment.
 The ideal candidate will have a degree in theatre or equivalent experience; demonstrate skill in oral communication, and be able to work on top of all ladders while holding at least 25 lbs.

-This resident will gain experience with the Sound Supervisor in areas of sound design, sound engineering, playback systems, equipment maintenance, sound editing, and will gain board operation experience on all Stage II shows.
+This resident will gain experience with the Audio/Video Supervisor in areas of sound design, sound engineering, playback systems, equipment maintenance, sound editing, and will gain board operation experience on all Stage II shows.
 The ideal candidate will have a degree in theatre or equivalent experience, demonstrate skill in oral communication, be able to climb ladders, including trestle style, and thrive in an unpredictable, fast-paced and collaborative work environment.

 The Resident will work alongside professional carpenters on the build, load in and strike of each production.
 The Resident must have basic scenic carpentry skills and be comfortable using basic tools.
 Metal working skills are a plus, but not required and training is part of the residency.
 This resident will work alongside the staff Technical Director to be the Technical Director for the Next Stage Production.
 Computer drafting skills are a plus, but not required, Auto Cad preferred, but may also use Vector Works.
 This residency can be crafted to suit the individual including working with our staff Charge Scenic Artist.
 The ideal candidate will have a degree in theatre or equivalent experience, demonstrate skill in oral communication, be able to lift at least 75 lbs, and have a clean valid driver's license.